| Best of the Bay Readers Poll "Best Retro Night"

 doing so with an enthusiasm that puts the easy kitsch of other

-revivals-come-lately to shame." - San Francisco
+revivals-come-lately to shame."

 Bay Guardian, July 28, 1999